gradle/gradle/design-docs/jdk9-support.md

 This spec collects issues that prevent Gradle from working well, or at all, with JDK 9.

+# Feature: Run all Gradle tests against Java 9

+Goal: Successfully run all Gradle tests in a CI build on Java 8, running tests against Java 9.

 ## Issues

 This list is in priority order.